MaRDI4NFDI/MORWiki/CONFIGURE.md

 - `MORBFETCH_INDEXFILEHASH`: The SHA256 hash of the index file.
 - `MORBFETCH_MAX_FILESIZE`: The maximum file size allowed for download.
 - `MORBFETCH_CACHE`: The path to the cache directory.
+- `MORBFETCH_MMESS_PATH`: The path to the MMESS download directory.
+- `MORBFETCH_MORLAB_PATH`: The path to the MORLAB download directory.

 For example, to restrict the maximum file size to 100MB, in the bash prompt this can be done with,